 How to get a static address without switching to a static IP broadband provider

 DDNS is a way of getting a static address on a dynamic IP by associating your connection with a fixed URL.
 When the IP address changes a software application (or the Wi-Fi router) updates the URL with the new IP.

 Unless your ISP already offers a free static IP we would recommend DDNS for most home users.
-It will let you easily access a home server or remote computer without switching providers, and it doesn't need to cost any extra.
+It will let you easily access a home server or remote computer without switching providers, and it doesn't need to cost anything.

 Some DDNS providers charge a fee (such as the popular DynDNS) but there are free options which are perfectly sufficient for typical home use.
 Free DDNS services include: